Skip to main content

 The findings showed that TRT was not associated with an increase in the incidence of major adverse cardiac events (like heart attack and stroke) compared to placebo.
 This was a landmark finding, offering significant reassurance.

 The study did note a higher incidence of atrial fibrillation and pulmonary embolism in the testosterone group, indicating that while the overall risk of major events is not elevated, specific patient populations, such as those with a history of arrhythmias or clotting disorders, require careful screening and monitoring.
 The data underscores the importance of personalized risk assessment.
-Proper management includes regular monitoring of hematocrit levels to a safe range.
+Proper management includes regular monitoring of hematocrit levels to ensure they remain within a safe range.

 Comprehensive long-term safety management involves monitoring a panel of biomarkers that reflect the body’s systemic adaptation to a new hormonal environment.